tommartensen/fake-news-detector/README.md

 ## Hyperparameter Optimization
 To optimize the parameters for the machine learning algorithms in the experiment, run the hyperparameter optimization script.
-Therefore, all features for the validation set must be generated!
+Therefore, all features for the validation set must already be generated as explained above!
+In line 44 of the script, you can set the number of configurations that should be tested.
+A higher number may give better results, but also take longer.
 Then, run `python3 randomized_search.py`.

 ## Feature Regeneration